Cluster Aggregated GAN (CAG): A Cluster-Based Hybrid Model for Appliance Pattern Generation: Experiments

 \subsection{Evaluation Metrics}

-We benchmark all models with a set of domain specific metrics that jointly capture realism, diversity, and periodicity of appliance load curves.
-These two viewpoints mirror the goals of practical NILM and data synthesis: (1) Realism: generated traces must align with real power levels.
-(2) Diversity: cover the variety of user behaviours.
-Table~\ref{tab:gan-quality} summarises the average metrics over all devices.
-Table~\ref{tab:device-model-quality} provides a detailed measurement from all devices.
-The first column enumerates the model identities, whereas the remaining columns correspond to quantitative indicators grouped by the above dimensions.
+We benchmark all models with a set of domain driven metrics that jointly capture the realism and diversity of appliance load curves.
+These two dimensions mirror the goals of practical NILM and data synthesis: realism requires that generated traces align with real power levels, waveform shapes, and duty cycles, whereas diversity requires that the generator covers the full variety of user behaviours.
+Table~\ref{tab:gan-quality} summarises the average metrics over all devices, and Table~\ref{tab:device-model-quality} reports the detailed measurements for each device.
+The first column enumerates the model identities, whereas the remaining columns correspond to the quantitative indicators grouped by these two dimensions.
 To measure the metrics for realism, let $\mathcal{X}_r=\{x^{(r)}\}$ and $\mathcal{X}_g=\{x^{(g)}\}$ denote real and generated sequences with length $T$.
 We also denote empirical means and standard deviations by $(\mu_r,\sigma_r)$ and $(\mu_g,\sigma_g)$ respectively, and write $\Phi(\cdot)$ for the feature extractor used in the Fréchet distance.
 Lower values imply closer waveform alignment and higher perceptual realism.
 The metrics are defined as follows.